 Because you chose HOPE Coffee, the people who pick your coffee beans now have Bibles of their very own.
 Please pray with us that God would cause the seed planted in their hearts to grow.
 Also, help us celebrate the Honduran farmers and pickers who grow HOPE Coffee with 10% off all Honduran Roast Coffee this month!

 When we say we know where our coffee comes from, we really mean it.
-We care about each person involved in getting HOPE Coffee into your home, and our first responsibility will always be to the farmers and pickers like Rodimiro and Victor who grow and harvest your coffee.
+We care about each person involved in getting HOPE Coffee into your home, and that begins with our relationship with the farmers and pickers like Rodimiro and Victor who grow and harvest your coffee.

 Want to know more about our relationship with the farmers who grow your coffee?
 Read more about our Direct Trade relationship!